pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.44) [08/10/2016] Correction of chapter 6.9.**

+The mod _Mothership Zeta DLC Retextured_ had a NMM non-compatible structure, so I have had to fix it and reinstall it.

+And that's it.
+This is the last piece of the puzzle.
+I consider the contents of the guide as closed.

+But there are still a lot of things to do, beginning with a restructure of the site, maybe with a wiki and a download link (at least for the HTML version, for the time being).

+Stay tuned!

 **(v0.43) [05/10/2016] Correction of chapter 6.5.**

 I have corrected the inner structure of some of the texture mods in this chapter, as I did with chapter 6.4.